|Next review: 03/02/2025|

 Resuscitation Practice and Staff Safety;

-All clinical areas have immediate access to airway devices (e.g. a pocket mask) to minimise the need for mouth-to-mouth ventilation.
+All clinical areas have immediate access to airway devices.
 However, in situations where airway protective devices are not immediately available, start chest compressions whilst awaiting an airway device.

 Leeds Teaching Hospitals NHS Trust supports the principal of standardised equipment when possible for safe and effective patient care.
 To support this principle the Resuscitation Service will advise and liaise with supplies and clinical areas on the purchase of all adult, paediatric and newborn resuscitation equipment.

 The strategy for resuscitation training embodies the statements and guidelines published by the Resuscitation Council (UK) and the European Resuscitation Council, incorporating the most recent updates to these guidelines.
-This explicitly incorporates current Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) policy, the identification of patients at risk from cardiac arrest and a strategic approach to implement preventative measures such as Early Warning Systems/ Patient at Risk Systems.
+This explicitly incorporates current Recommended Summary Plan for Emergency Care and Treatment (ReSPECT) including Cardiopulmonary Resuscitation (Adults) (Formerly CPR Decisions in Adults), the identification of patients at risk from cardiac arrest and a strategic approach to implement preventative measures such as Early Warning Systems (NEWS 2)

 A Training Needs Analysis has been completed to identify Mandatory Training for all staff groups.
 The details of the mandatory training requirements along with the recording, monitoring and follow-up arrangements for non-attendees are contained in the Trust’s Mandatory Training Policy.
 A summary of this is contained in Resuscitation Training and Education Requirements - Adult and Paediatric.